voxpupuli/gopass-template/README.md

 [gopass](https://www.gopass.pw/) is a neat open source tool for password management.
 It handles (GPG) encryption and stores data in a git repo.

+## Creating a store

+Want a new gopass store like this one?
+Follow the [instructions in the wiki](https://github.com/voxpupuli/gopass-template/wiki)

 ## Installation

 The upstream docs cover the actual gopass installation: https://github.com/gopasspw/gopass/blob/master/docs/setup.md